 Serving Suggestions

-At Thanksgiving, I serve these turkey legs with cranberry sauce, cornbread, and side dishes such as sausage stuffing, cauliflower stuffing, roasted Brussels sprouts, and green bean casserole.
+At Thanksgiving, I serve turkey legs with cranberry sauce, cornbread, and side dishes such as sausage stuffing, cauliflower stuffing, roasted Brussels sprouts, and green bean casserole.

-When I make them throughout the year, I like to serve them with a side dish that I can roast in the same 450°F oven, such as roasted peppers, roasted broccoli, roasted okra, or carrot chips.
+When I make them throughout the year, I like to serve them with a side dish I can roast in the same 450°F oven, such as roasted peppers, roasted broccoli, roasted okra, or carrot chips.

 Storing Leftovers